GoogleCloudPlatform/community/tutorials/cloud-storage-bucket-lifecycle.md

 ## Clean up

-To clean up the resources from this tutorial, you can either delete the bucket, or you can remove the lifecycle rule that you added.
+To clean up the resources for this tutorial, you can either delete the bucket or remove the lifecycle rule that you added.

 To remove the rule, do the following: